 - A cutting-and-packing facility was added in 2000.

 These improvements led to the sale of pheasant chicks and full-grown pheasants all over the United States, Europe, and Canada; over a million chicks are shipped all over the world each year.
-Last year the farm raised 36,000 French Partridges, and mature birds are supplied all over North America for sportsman.
+Last year the farm-raised 36,000 French Partridges, and mature birds are supplied all over North America for sportsmen.

 Bill has also continued the MacFarlane tradition of community involvement, saying it gives him perspective.
 Bill chaperoned several mission trips supporting a local church, is involved with Meals on Wheels and ECHO, a local organization focused on empowering people who need temporary financial support.
-He contributes to the YWCA, The Rock County Historical Society, Community Action, is a long time contributor to United Way.
-Bill also volunteered at Jackson Elementary for 10 years, spending the last 7 of those years in Dori’s classroom providing enrichment in Math.
+He contributes to the YWCA, The Rock County Historical Society Community Action is a long-time contributor to United Way.
+Bill also volunteered at Jackson Elementary for 10 years, spending the last 7 of those years in Doris's classroom providing enrichment in Math.
 He is currently serving on the Rock County Youth Network Board.
 MacFarlane Pheasants received the Rock County Soil and Conservation Award for land preservation for their no-till approach to land management.
-They were also recognized in 2005 as a Wisconsin Family Business of the Year and as one of the top 5000 fastest-growing private businesses in America in 2007.
+They were also recognized in 2005 as a Wisconsin Family Business of the Year and as one of the Top 5000 fastest-growing private businesses in America in 2007.